-Repair Category 1

-Notes No significant defects were apparent.

-We assume that the septic tank and discharge are registered with SEPA and meets their requirements.
+Draina age Repair Category 1 Notes No significant defects were noted.
+The full extent of the private drainage system could not be determined at the time of inspection.
+We understand the septic tank has been registered with SEPA and assume meets their requirements.